the-modem-distro/pinephone_modem_sdk/docs/SETTINGS.md

 - And change it to ON `ACTION=="add", SUBSYSTEM=="usb", DRIVERS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="2c7c", ATTRS{idProduct}=="0125", ATTR{power/control}="on"`

 3. Microphone audio is too loud during phone calls ( distorted audio and lots of background noise from your side )
-- Edit the ALSA UCM config file `/usr/share/alsa/ucm2/PinePhonePro/VoiceCall.conf` and look for the following parameters:
+- Edit the ALSA UCM config file `/usr/share/alsa/ucm2/Rockchip/PinePhonePro/VoiceCall.conf` (Mobian/trixie; or `/usr/share/alsa/ucm2/PinePhonePro/VoiceCall.conf` in older setups) and look for the following parameters:
   - `IN1 Boost`
 - Change the default value from 8 to 3 ( YMMV you may need to go a bit higher or lower, but 8 is way too much in my testing ).